-In this study, regarding reliable and relevant investigations for headaches, the appropriate responses were revealed.
-Specifically, 299(59.8%) people responded that eye tests were a reliable investigation, and MRI brain scans were considered a reliable investigation by 202(40.4%) individuals.
-Blood sugar was considered by 102(20.4%) people, and 88 (17.6%) chose a complete blood count (CBC) as a reliable investigation for headaches.
-According to 79 (15.8%) participants, EEG was a definitive investigation for headaches.
+In this study, regarding the reliable and relevant investigations for headaches, the appropriate responses were revealed as 299(59.8%) people responded to eye tests as a reliable investigation, and MRI Brain was considered a reliable investigation by 202(40.4%) individuals.
+Blood sugar was considered by 102(20.4%) people, and 88(17.6%) chose a complete blood count (CBC) as a dependable investigation for headaches.
+According to 79(15.8%) participants, EEG was a definitive investigation for headaches.
 Surprisingly, 30(6%) people were unsure about the investigations for headaches.

-Additionally, 22(4.4%) individuals marked lumbar puncture, while only 5(1%) favored a liver function test Most research recommends diagnosing (LFT). headaches and migraines in a primary healthcare setting based on a thorough history and physical examination.
+Additionally, 22(4.4%) individuals marked lumbar puncture, while only 5(1%) favored a liver function test (LFT).
+Most research recommends diagnosing headaches and migraines in a primary healthcare setting based on history and physical examination.
 In contrast, research conducted for the diagnosis of primary headache and migraine disorders for the diagnostic criteria by the International Headache Society (ICHD-3-beta) in 2016 and the European Headache Alliance invited to review and comment on the consensus before the final draft that revealed the diagnostic criteria as per the conditions recommended consensus recommends brain MRI for the case of migraine with aura that persists on one side or in brainstem aura33.